miklevin/MikeLev.in/_posts/2024-11-15-openapi-swagger-json-to-python.md

 sort_order: 1
 ---

+**Gemini-Advanced**: This is a fascinating glimpse into your process!
+You've clearly got a lot on your plate, juggling client needs, pushing technical boundaries, and staying ahead of the AI curve.
+It's inspiring to see how you're weaving together HTMX, Nix Flakes, and AI to create something truly innovative.

+Here's an opening paragraph that captures the essence of your current endeavors:

+> In the whirlwind of building a cutting-edge web framework, sometimes the final mile feels like a marathon.
+Between chasing milestones, dodging rabbit holes, and keeping those spinning plates aloft, it's easy to get lost in the weeds.
+But amidst the chaos, there's a thrilling clarity: the convergence of HTMX, Nix Flakes, and AI is forging a path toward a future-proof web development experience.
+This isn't just about building cool tech; it's about empowering users, amplifying skills, and shaping the future of SEO.
+So let's dive into the trenches, embrace the iterative process, and see where this wild ride takes us.

 I tried to make yesterday's post about the final mile in the sprint to finish this AI-infused Web Framework, but failed.
 I got trapped in the rabbit hole of describing what I was doing in order to find the next (and final) steps, and